Adélaïde Diane Mancini

-Adélaïde Diane de Cossé, called "Mancinette", née Mazarini-Mancini (1742–1808), was a French court official.
+Princess Adélaïde Diane Mancini called (27 December 1742 – 2 May 1808), Mancinette (27 December 1742 – 2 May 1808), was a French court official and member of the House of Mancini.
 She served as the dame d'atour to queen Marie Antoinette from 1771 to 1775.
 She is known to have curbed the expenses of the queen's wardrobe during her time in office and created order in the queen's economy, which was however ruined by her successor.

 Life

-She was the daughter of Louis-Jules Mancini-Mazarini, duc de Nevers (1716–1798), and Hélène-Françoise-Angélique Phélypeaux de Pontchartrain (1715–1781), and married in 1760 to Louis Hercule Timoléon de Cossé-Brissac, duc de Brissac (1734–1792).
-They had one son, Jules Gabriel Timoléon, who died as a toddler, and one daughter, Adélaïde-Pauline-Rosalie, who lived to adulthood, married Victurnien-Jean-Baptiste de Rochechouart de Mortemart, duc de Mortemart, and had several children of her own.
+She was the daughter of Louis Jules Mancini, Duke of Nevers, Prince of the Holy Roman Empire (1716–1798), and his wife, Hélène-Françoise Angélique Phélypeaux de Pontchartrain (1715–1781), and married in 1760 to Louis Hercule Timoléon de Cossé, Duke of Brissac (1734–1792).
+They had one son, Jules Gabriel Timoléon, who died as a toddler, and one daughter, Adélaïde-Pauline-Rosalie, who lived to adulthood, married Victurnien de Rochechouart, Duke of Mortemart, and had several children of her own.

 Appointment

 In September 1771, she was appointed dame d'atour to the dauphine after the death of her predecessor, Amable-Gabrielle de Villars.
 Her appointment took place in the midst of a conflict between Marie Antoinette and Madame du Barry.
 She had been given the office on the request of du Barry, but this was because her husband was an ally of du Barry's and she was expected to share his loyalties and act as an agent of the royal mistress.

 However, de Cossé had opposing opinions to those of her husband and actively allied with the crown princess against the royal mistress.
 Despite having du Barry to thank for her office, she refused her invitations and demonstrated her loyalty to the crown princess, which resulted in a chain of court scandals.